- By: WRC Administrator

-There are essentially eight reasons to study Herbalism, but they all have two continuous thread: having a quality of life and a understanding and connection to the natural world.
+There are essentially eight reasons to study Herbalism, but they all have two continuous threads: having a quality of life and a understanding and connection to the natural world.
 So let’s begin there.

 Take, for example, those plants known as weeds.
 What is a weed?
 Actually, it is in the eye of the beholder, so to say.
 Weeds can be useful plants in certain settings while nuisances in others.
 Weeds can be invasive species or may have originated right where they show up.
 New things are being discovered about the usefulness of weeds every day.